ReactiveSets/toubkal/README.md

   - Operations log
   - Query cache

-- Develop additional tests, goal is at least 1200 automated tests
+- Develop additional tests, goal is at least 1600 automated tests

 - Query Tree else()
   - Emits data events not routed to any other destination input
   - Pipelet else() captures these events
   - May be used to detect clients attempts to submit un-authorize data

-- Union upstream query routing:
-  - Prevents useless duplication of fetch and query updates on all upstream union branches
-  - Routes fetch and update queries based on downstream query

 ### Version 0.3.0 - Complex Queries, Authentication && Authorizations, Basic Persistance